Edible Gardening Blog for Melbourne Based Gardeners

 How to Grow Raspberries

 Sweet potatoes are a subtropical crop that grows very well in Melbourne.
-We’ve grown them over the past two summers and have had some good results.
-Here’s what we’ve learnt about growing sweet potatoes.
-Propagation of Sweet Potatoes The easiest way to grow sweet potatoes is by taking cuttings from […]
+I’ve grown them for years now and have had some fantastic results.
+I’ve even grown sweet potatoes in Kyneton which has a cool-temperate climate and a much shorter growing season.
+Here’s what I’ve learnt about growing sweet potatoes. […]

 How to Grow Sweet Potatoes in Melbourne